Lombiq/Orchard-Base-Theme/Readme.md

 A common base theme for our Orchard Core themes using Bootstrap 5.1.
 It can contain any shared content that are not specific to a specific project's theme.

+You can find a sample module with a commented walkthrough in this repository.
+Check it out [here](Lombiq.BaseTheme.Samples/Readme.md)!

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!